Kaufman-Lab-Columbia/ClustSim/README.md

 ## How to use
 ### Simple Clusters
 By default, the simulate_clusters function simulates circular clusters on a 1000 x 1000 nm plane.
-The output is a array of coordinates and an array of integers that map to cluster assignments.
+The function returns an array of coordinates and an array of integers that map to cluster assignments.
+The plot_clusters function allows for easy visualization of the simulated clusters.
 ```
 X, labels = simulate_clusters(num_clusters = 10, clustered_pts = 50, cluster_size = 100)